EduardoRFS/linear-f/README.md

 While this system doesn't include contraction in the general case, most cases(maybe all?) of System F cases can be explicitly done, by duplicating at call site.
 Very likely a "Graded F" could be elaborate to Linear F.

+But for simple dups, such as duplicating a boolean or an either, it can be done.

 ```shell
 cat examples/dup.linf | dune exec check
 ```